 How Can I Strengthen my Purchasing Power and Loan Approval Chances?

 Your income matters, but it is not the only financial factor used to determine your credibility as a borrower.
 A combination of your debts owed and salary received limits what you can afford.
 If this calculator reveals that you are not financially ready to buy a home, use that information to create a financial plan of action to lower your consumer debts or increase your source(s) of income.
 Work on raising your credit score.
 Ensure that you have W2’s that support that you have a reliable stream of income.
 Ultimately, it’s all about the risk you pose to your lender as a borrower.
 The less risky you are perceived from defaulting on your loan, the more purchasing power you will have.
 Plus, you will also be able to get better rates and terms on your loan.

 For over 15 years The Home Loan Expert has helped homeowners purchase their dream home by getting them the best deal on a loan.
 A mortgage income calculator is a great tool you can use to determine where you stand financially in relation to your purchasing power for a home.
 Speaking with a knowledgeable lending representative provides a lifeline to address your mortgage-related questions that can’t be answered using a calculator.

 Since our team members come from the same communities we serve, we can provide a lending service that is personalized and familiar with our clients’ needs.
 Thanks to our in-house underwriting process, we can get you approved on a loan in as little as two weeks.
 Stop waiting and start planning!
-Give us a call at 866-221-1926 to speak with one of our savvy lending experts, whose mission is to get you the best deal possible on your loan.
-We can also be reached through our online chat service to find out how you can make your income work towards purchasing your dream home today.
+Give us a call at 800-991-6494 to speak with one of our savvy lending experts, whose mission is to get you the best deal possible on your loan.
+We can also be reached through our application to find out how you can make your income work towards purchasing your dream home today.